DeepLabCut/DeepLabCut/README.md

    - **Juypter Users:** use the Step3_.._demo.ipynb file

-**(5) Formating the data II:** Next split the labeled data into test and train sets for benchmarking ("Step4_GenerateTrainingFileFromLabelledData.py").
+**(5) Formatting the data II:** Next split the labeled data into test and train sets for benchmarking ("Step4_GenerateTrainingFileFromLabelledData.py").
 This step will create a ".mat" file, which is used by DeeperCut as well as a ".yaml" file containing meta information with regard to the parameters of the DeeperCut.
 Before this step consider changing the parameters in 'pose_cfg.yaml'.
 This file also contains short descriptions of what these parameters mean.
 Generally speaking pos_dist_thresh and global_scale will be of most importance.
 Then run the code.
 This file will create a folder with the training data as well as a folder for training the corresponding model in DeeperCut.

    - **Juypter Users:** use the Step4_.._demo.ipynb file